 Step 1 is for rough shaping of the stones and grinding off any rough edges.
 Fill the barrel 2/3 to 3/4 full of rock and add water up to the bottom of the top layer of rocks.
-Add approximately 3 tablespoons of #80 Silicon Carbide grit.
+Add approximately 3 to 5 tablespoons of #80 Silicon Carbide grit per kilo of rock.
 Place barrel on the tumbler with the groove on the nut fitted over the barrel guide to keep it in place.
 Start the tumbler and check tumbler is operating correctly.
 Check during the first 6 to 8 hours of tumbling for excess gas - release pressure by opening and resealing lid if required.